malmostad/sitevision_assets/README.md

 CoffeeScript source files are in the `src/javascripts/` directory.
 Unlike Sass files, you need to edit the `Gruntfile.coffee` file to add or remove files from compilation.
 The `coffee` task configuration block in the `Gruntfile.coffee` has a `files` object used for that.
 See the readme for [Grunt Coffee](https://github.com/gruntjs/grunt-contrib-coffee) for instructions and examples.

-## Shared Sass Utilities
+### Shared Sass Utilities
 Sass utilities from our [shared_assets](https://github.com/malmostad/shared_assets) repository are attached to this repository.
 See the *Gettings Started* and *Grids and Responsive Design* sections of the [Web Application Guidelines v4](http://malmostad.github.io/wag-external-v4) for usage.

 To update the Sass utilities for this project, if you e.g. need a fresh version of the `variables.scss` file, run:

     $ bower update

-The updated files must be committed to this repository to ensure that all developers working with this system have the same versions.
+The updated files must be committed (to this repository) to ensure that all developers---working with this system---have the very same versions.

 ## Run a Lightweight Local Asset Server